websight-io/docs/docs/docs/developers/components/index.md

     Component dialog displayed after edit component action in pages editor.
 </p>

+Dialog for editing component properties is opened in `edit:dialog` _context_ - the _context_
-Read more in the [Dialogs documentation](/docs/developers/dialogs/).
+can be used to disable some fields depending on the dialog usage.
+Read more about _context_ and other aspects of the dialogs in the [Dialogs documentation](/docs/developers/dialogs/).

 ### Rendering script